 - A quick look at the mechanics of magic, and a preview of the challenges that those who wish to continue their study will soon face.

-The class meets at a private home in Westwood, after an initial introductory meeting/interview at a nearby coffee shop.
+The class meets at a private home in Westwood, after an initial introductory meeting/interview at a nearby public location.
 Meetings are approximately two hours long, every other week, with eight class meetings over a four month period.
 Students should plan approximately 10-20 minutes a day for course “homework” practice, plus an hour and a half for weekly reading.
-All applications for an upcoming class must be received at least two weeks prior to the start week.
+All applications for an upcoming class must be received and approved prior to the first class.
 On occasion, late-starters are allowed to join the group after the first class, provided they will be able to attend without alterations to the schedule.
 No new students will be added to a class after the second class.